owlbarn/tutorial/book/nlp/README.md

 # Natural Language Processing

 Text is a dominant media type on the Internet along with images, videos, and audios.
 Many of our day-to-day tasks involve text analysis.
-Natural language processing is a powerful tool to extract insights from text copora.
+Natural language processing (NLP) is a powerful tool to extract insights from text corpora.

+NLP is a large topic that covers many different advanced problems, such as speech tagging, named entity recognition, machine translation, speech recognition, etc.
+We surely cannot cover all of them in this one single chapter, perhaps not even a whole book.
-This chapter focusses on the vector space models and topic modelling.
+To this end, in this chapter we mainly focus on the vector space models and topic modelling.

+TODO: Explain Topic modelling briefly

 TODO: this chapter now mainly lacks general text introduction of NLP.